 THE MESSAGE OF THE PSALTER

-What’s really going on in the Psalms?
+What’s really going on in the Book of Psalms?

 Is it just an anthology of old Israelite songs?